unity-ai-toolkit/docs/README.md

 * active remote cloud server addresses
   * https://unityaitoolkit.com
-  * you can host the servers in your machine when you have the intermediary AI server and AI servers.
+  * You can host the servers on your own machine when you possess both the intermediary AI server and the AI servers.

 * api documentation in swagger
   * https://unityaitoolkit.com/docs